gootga/MIXTUM/README.md

 ## Overview

 Mixtum has been developed as a standalone Python script and as a graphical user interface.
 Moreover, an experimental [website](https://jmcastelo.github.io/mixtum/) version exists.
 Before running Mixtum, please ensure the required dependencies are met.
-Instructions to install them on a Linux system are given below.
+Instructions to install them on Linux and Windows systems are given below.
 Alternatively, download the release suitable for your operating system, which contains a standalone executable.
-In this case, the dependences are included and don't need to be installed.
+In this case, the dependencies are included in the executable and don't need to be installed.

 ### Standalone script